Fredfromfrance1980/Section-speciale-Lagrangien-du-modele-VLCC-de-Vronsky/README.md

 - Version 6: The Lagrangian V.6 reformulates gravity as an internal tension of time-matter, unifying geometry, thermodynamics, and cosmic morphogenesis in a testable extended equivalence.

+- Version 7: The Lagrangian V.7 extends the extended equivalence of the VLCC by integrating the LPHD, LCFT, and LRTG laws into a unified action where gravity becomes a thermodynamic state of time

 ## Author
 Frédérick Vronsky